smiles724/MROT/readme.md

 # Molecular Regression Optimal Transport (Cell Patterns 2023)
-This is the repository for <em>Improving Molecular Representation Learning with Metric Learning-enhanced Optimal Transport [[arXiv](https://arxiv.org/abs/2202.06208)].</em>
+This is the repository for <em>Improving Molecular Representation Learning with Metric Learning-enhanced Optimal Transport [[arXiv](https://arxiv.org/abs/2202.06208)].</em> This work is now published at [*Patterns*](https://www.sciencedirect.com/science/article/pii/S266638992300051X).
 We design an optimal-transport-based algorithm to tackle the regression tasks in the molecular representation learning and improve the generalization capability of deep learning models.
-This work is published at [*Patterns*](https://www.sciencedirect.com/science/article/pii/S266638992300051X).
 <p align="center"><img src="model.png" alt="drawing" width="450"/></p>

 ## Environment